random-guys/spoc-git-guidelines/README.md

     git push origin type/problem-topic
     ```

-4. From Github, create a new pull request to the staging branch one of @Kunle Arewa, @Raymond Tukpe, @Chudi Oranu or @Kolapo Oni as reviewer.
+4. From Github, create a new pull request to the staging branch one of @Kunle Arewa, @Raymond Tukpe, @Chudi Oranu or @Kolapo Oni as reviewer. __Don't push your build/dependency artifacts__

 5. To integrate first: